supervisely/developer-portal/getting-started/connect-your-computer/gpu-agent-wsl-installation.md

 ![Turn Windows features on or off](https://github.com/supervisely/developer-portal/assets/48913536/c25b3ddb-af4c-4066-9037-c1c7bb77c171)

-Scroll down and locate "Windows Subsystem for Linux" and check the box.
+Scroll down and locate "Windows Subsystem for Linux", check the box and **restart your computer**.
+If the box is already checked proceed to the next step.

 ![Windows Subsystem for Linux](https://github.com/supervisely/developer-portal/assets/48913536/8afd1be8-f1b0-4bf8-8a26-3102449a7a7d)

-Restart your computer.

 ## Step 2.
 Install Windows Terminal